Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Examples of solvable one-dimensional impulse games

 \subsection{Comments and some limit properties}

-In order to understand the qualitative behaviour of the Nash equilibrium described in the previous section, we here study some asymptotic properties of the corresponding continuation regions and value functions.
+In order to understand the qualitative behaviour of the Nash equilibria described in the previous section, we here study some asymptotic properties of the corresponding continuation regions and payoff functions.
 First, we recall some formulas from the previous sections, for reader's convenience.
-The value functions of the game are
+The payoff functions of some of the Nash equilibria described before are

 where the function $\vphi_2^{A_{21}, A_{22}}$ is defined in \eqref{defxi} and the parameters $\bar x_i, x^*_i, A_{ij}$ are defined in \eqref{explicit}.
 In particular, we recall the symmetry relations: